 This treatment can work but is generally restricted to cases of incredibly minor pulp exposure.
 There is also a chance that the area is already showing cases of infection, in which case this treatment will not work.

-Another potential alternative treatment is a pulpotomy.
-This is a procedure that removes the pulp but doesn’t remove material from inside the roots themselves.
+Another potential alternative root canal treatment is a pulpotomy.
+This is a procedure that removes the pulp but doesn’t remove material from inside the tooth root itself.
 A significant amount of pulp is removed, but the roots are left untouched.

 After the pulp has been removed, the space inside is filled with a material that helps prevent bacterial infection.
 The remainder of the hole is filled with conventional filling materials, or a dental crown may be necessary.